Kyoto: The Locals

 ~12 min

-In the morning, I say goodbye to Hajime-san and his wife Noriko-san.
-I write my impression on the second edition of their guest book on the kitchen table, I wonder about all of the guests who have written their short stopover here; how they ended up here, and how is their life continue.
-As for me, I wonder if this journey becomes the last or only once in a lifetime experience; for a moment, I suspended in time
+In the morning, I said goodbye to Hajime-san and his wife Noriko-san.
+I wrote my impression in the second edition of their guest book on the kitchen table.
+I wondered about all the guests who had written their short stopovers here—how they ended up here, how their lives continued.
+As for me, I wondered if this journey would be my last or only once-in-a-lifetime experience.
+For a moment, I was suspended in time.

-I’m heading to Kyoto but still stuck at Hikone train station, I suppose to attend a Couchsurfing Japanese calligraphy event at 10 AM but the train information screen says about a bridge crash on the way to Kyoto, so the schedule gets delayed up to 45 minutes.
-The event is held by a local woman named Comachi, I tell her that I might be late or at the worst can’t catch up the event, she is a bit sad but kindly offer me a half-price if I still want to join in the mid-event
+I was heading to Kyoto but got stuck at Hikone train station.
+I was supposed to attend a Couchsurfing Japanese calligraphy event at 10 AM, but the train information screen showed a bridge crash on the way to Kyoto.
+The schedule was delayed by 45 minutes.
+The event was held by a local woman named Comachi.
+I told her that I might be late or at worst couldn’t make it to the event.
+She sounded a bit sad but kindly offered me half-price if I still wanted to join midway.

-Seemingly, everything I know about cities or Japan’s history mostly comes from Japanese comics and novels I’ve read.
-I know that Kyoto was the ancient capital before moved to Nara, back to Kyoto, and finally to Edo (Tokyo) during the Meiji Era, perhaps related to the geography and political situation.
-Now I wonder if Tokyo is an anagram form of Kyoto, as To-Kyo and Kyo-To are formed by the same characters
+I think it was from comics or novels that I knew Kyoto was the ancient capital before it moved to Nara, then back to Kyoto, and finally to Edo (Tokyo) during the Meiji Era—probably something to do with geography and politics.
+I wondered if Tokyo was an anagram of Kyoto, since To-Kyo and Kyo-To seemed to use the same characters.

 Inside the waiting room at Hikone station.
-I see two old women having a conversation and a schoolgirl with the iconic blue uniform playing with her tiny phone.
-The summer heat here is so damn blazing.
-Kansai region is famous for its humid and lack of wind during this time, especially the Kyoto area.
-I feel a bit uncomfortable, this reminds me of the days before I left home.
-In my hometown every day feels like summer, my school uniform always got wet after school, even at home my shirt usually got wet after taking an afternoon nap, and at night I often scrambled to get the only fan in the house with my brother
+I saw two old women having a conversation and a schoolgirl with the iconic blue uniform playing with her tiny phone.
+The summer heat was so damn blazing.
+Kansai region is famous for its humidity and lack of wind during this time, especially the Kyoto area.
+I felt a bit uncomfortable.
+This reminded me of the days before I left—my hometown, where every day felt like summer.
+My school uniform always got wet after school or after taking an afternoon nap, and at night I often fought to get the only fan in the house with my brother.
+Eventually we bought an AC and cut a hole in the wall so we could share it between our two rooms.

-I arrive in Kyoto at 10.25 PM.
-From Kyoto station, I walk fast to the event location.
-The nuance slowly changes into a remake version of old Japan.
-I passed through a pathway lined-up with traditional wooden houses on the left and right.
-Inside the event place, I see two other people meticulously paint a kanji character on a paddle fan.
-It turns out that Machi is not the one who teaches the calligraphy class, instead of her friend Saisyu who is currently teaching someone in front of her.
-On the table, there are piles of paper that have been used for practice.
-On the table, all sizes brush neatly lined up.
-Saisyu invites me to sit, she gives some papers, a brush, and orange ink.
-Since she can’t speak English fluently, she keeps in Japanese while Machi translating into English.
-She explains a bit about the writing systems then asks me to pick out between Hiragana and Katakana composition of my name.
-I pick the Hiragana, she continues by demonstrating the brushing techniques and the way to control the pressure to maintain the ideal shape.
-I screw it mostly, but she patiently drives my hand to absorb the pressure.
-“Here, we believe that the way you brush and the pressure you put represent what kind of soul you have inside,“.
-After a bunch of practice, she gives me an uchiwa fan and black ink to brush my name on it, “orange is for practice” she adds
+I arrived in Kyoto at 10:25 AM.
+From Kyoto station, I walked fast to the event location.
+The atmosphere slowly changed into a remake version of old Japan.
+I passed through a pathway lined up with traditional wooden houses on the left and right.
+Inside the event place, I saw two other people meticulously painting a kanji character on a paddle fan.
+It turned out that Comachi wasn’t the one who taught the calligraphy class, but her friend Saisyu, who was currently teaching someone in front of her.
+On the table, there were piles of paper that had been used for practice.
+Brushes of all sizes were neatly lined up.
+Saisyu invited me to sit and gave me some papers, a brush, and orange ink.
+Since she couldn’t speak English fluently, she kept to Japanese while Comachi translated into English.
+She explained a bit about the writing systems, then asked me to pick between Hiragana and Katakana composition of my name.
+I picked Hiragana.
+She continued by demonstrating the brushing techniques and the way to control the pressure to maintain the ideal shape.
+I mostly screwed it up, but she patiently guided my hand to feel the pressure.
+“Here, we believe that the way you brush and the pressure you put represent what kind of soul you have inside.”
+After a bunch of practice, she gave me an uchiwa fan and black ink to brush my name on it.
+“Orange is for practice,” she added.

-After the event, I walk without a destination.
-I haven’t booked any place to stay yet.
-The heat burns my skin.
-I walk in hurry to the alley I’ve been through before and stop in a cafe called ‘Cafe World’.
-I order an ice coffee and vegetable spaghetti.
-I check my phone and look for a hostel online, but suddenly an incoming email notification from a couchsurfer host I’ve contacted last night appears
+After the event, I walked without a destination.
+I hadn’t booked any place to stay yet.
+The heat burned my skin.
+I walked in a hurry to the alley I’d been through before and stopped in a cafe called ‘Cafe World’.
+I ordered an iced coffee and vegetable spaghetti.
+I checked my phone and looked for a hostel online, but suddenly an incoming email notification from a couchsurfer host I’d contacted the night before appeared.

 From: Mayuko